 As modern POCFs, it’s time to break the cycle –*And in this interview, we learn how to do it.*

-Are you a California Fishing Family effected by the storm?
-What part of the traditional vs. modern POCF role conversation spoke to you?
+Has your fishery ever been affected by a storm?
+What part of the conversation about the traditional vs. modern POCF role spoke to you?
 I would love to know in the comments below!